 Applicants with advanced degrees such as a M.P.H. or Ph.D are encouraged to apply, but an advanced degree is not required for the PPSTP.
 The Department supports science broadly and has established this program to support the career development of residents interested in health services, clinical, translational and basic science research.
 The PPSTP is endorsed and supported by the Chair, all Division Directors and all Fellowship Directors in the Department.

-- Pediatric Scientist Pathway - 3y residency with 3 block months and a longitudinal experience over the HO2-HO3 years.
-Research months would replace clinical electives.
+- Pediatric Scientist Pathway: Three-year residency with a longitudinal experience over the second and third years with three research months replacing clinical electives.
 There is no formal integration with a fellowship program in this track.
-Current residents on Research Area of Concentration may join this track.
-ABP approval is not required for this track.
+Current residents on a Research Area of Concentration may join this track.
+American Board of Pediatrics (ABP) approval is not required for this track.

-Program Benefits (Residency)
+Program Details & Benefits

 - Financial support is available for research associated activities up to $5,000 per year based on each individual's needs and goals.

-- Assistance in the Transition to Fellowship/Faculty Programs
+- Assistance in the transition to fellowship/faculty programs

 Applying to the Program

 Applicants should have significant prior research experience that may include an additional advanced degree (such as Ph.D., M.P.H., M.S.) but an advanced degree beyond an M.D. is not required.
 Applicants will be drawn from those who are applying to or are currently enrolled in the Categorical Pediatric Residency Program or Medical Genetics Residency Program.

 - Applications to these Residency Programs should be submitted through ERAS.

 - If selected to interview and a brief supplemental application for the PPSTP will be requested for those interested in the program.

 - Supplemental PPSTP interviews will be scheduled during the residency program interviews based on the applicant’s research and fellowship interest.